Find Grad Schools

 24 Yearly Graduations

 California State University - Los Angeles comes in at #20 on our list of the most popular colleges offering master's degrees in history.
 Roughly 26,700 attend the school each year.
 The average in-state tuition for full-time undergraduates is $5,742 per year, while in-state graduate students, on average, pay $7,176 per year.
 During the most recent year for which we have data, 24 people received their master's degree in history from Cal State LA.
-Around 79% of these students were from an underrepresented racial-ethnic group, and 43% were women.
-Data shows that Cal State LA graduates that hold this degree go on to make a median salary of $44,930.
+About 53% of this group were women, and 76% were students from an underrepresented racial-ethnic group.

 Below are some popular majors that are similar to history that offer master’s degrees.